2000 Toyota Prius Mk1 review: Retro Road Test

 Toyota Prius Mk1 RRT

-You’d be right in thinking the original Prius isn’t an exciting car to drive, but there are pockets of wonder to be had.
-There’s a familiar enjoyment in the way the older car goes about its business.
+You’d be right in thinking the original Prius isn’t an exciting car to drive, but there are pockets of wonder to be enjoyed.
+There’s a familiarity in the way the car goes about its business.
 Its laid-back and relaxed demeanour is shared by its descendants.

 The petrol engine and electric motor are monitored by a control system that measures the ratio of power coming from each source and operates the car in the most efficient way.
 That power is directed to the front wheels, with any excess energy used to recharge the battery pack.